 Board of Trustees:

-Anneli Freeman, President, joined the board in the fall of 2013.
-Her oldest daughter graduated from BWMCH in 2016, and her middle child is currently a Kindergarten student at our school.
+Anneli Freeman, Secretary, joined the Board in the fall of 2013.
+She has taken on various roles on the Board and recently stepped down from having been the President of the Board for the past three years.
+Her oldest daughter graduated from BWMCH in 2016, and her middle child in 2018.
+Her son is currently a second year student at the school.
 Anneli received a Master of Laws degree from Uppsala University in Sweden, and went on to receive a Master of Science degree in Health and Society (medical sociology) at Linkoping University in Sweden.
-Anneli’s career before moving to the United States included field research in South Africa regarding the South African criminal justice system and epidemiological profiles of violence under the guidance of Dr. Mickey Chopra, current Chief of Health at UNICEF.
+Anneli’s career before moving to the United States included field research in South Africa regarding the South African criminal justice system and epidemiological profiles of violence under the guidance of Dr. Mickey Chopra, former Chief of Health at UNICEF.
 In 2004, Anneli became a resident of the United States and worked for many years in the Federal Public Defenders Office’s Capital Habeas Unit in Pittsburgh with federal appeals of individuals sentenced to death on state level.
-She left the workforce six years ago and is now a stay-at-home mom to her two daughters and a son.
-On her free time, Anneli enjoys photography and renovating older homes with her husband.
-BWMCH encompasses the three most valued criteria that Anneli looks for in education – passion for learning, student centered approach and celebration of diversity – and she is excited to be the President of BWMCH Board furthering the mission and goals of the school.
+She left the workforce eight years ago and is now a stay-at-home mom to her two daughters and a son.
+On her free time, Anneli enjoys training in Muay Thai (Thai Boxing), hiking/backpacking, and trail running.
+BWMCH encompasses the three most valued criteria that Anneli looks for in education – passion for learning, student centered approach and celebration of diversity – and she is excited to be a member of BWMCH Board helping to further the mission and goals of the school.

 Vinodhini Guhesan, Member at Large, joined the Board of Trustees in the Spring of 2012.
 Both of her daughters attended BWMCH and had an enriching experience.
 Vinodhini holds a Bachelor of Science degree in Biological Sciences from Rutgers University and is an MBA from University of Maryland University College.
 Vinodhini believes that the love of learning should be developed at a young age and that providing children with an individualized education fosters that love of learning.
 As a member at large, she continues to assist the school in diverse capacities as needed.